 The hike itself is relatively short at 7km round-trip, but what makes it difficult is the altitude.
 The trail starts at under 5,000m and goes up to 5,200m.
 By the end of it I felt like I was struggling for each breath.

 However, the beautiful views all along the way keep you motivated to the very top.
-We passed through snow-capped mountains, fields of llama, and colorful valleys.
+We passed through snow-capped mountains, fields of llamas, and colorful valleys.

-There is also the option to take a horse up the mountain, or halfway up, or even the last km up.
+There is also the option to take a horse up the mountain, halfway up, or even the last km up.
 There are literally locals offering horses the entire trail.
-I considered it at first but after starting the hike I knew I would feel better finishing it on my own two feet.
-It became somewhat irritating at the end as we were panting for breath and the locals increasingly offer you the horses.
-I’M CLEARY KILLING IT ON MY OWN (I was not).

-Despite my lungs feeling like they were going to collapse at the very end I eventually made it to top and immediately collapsed to the ground in happiness.
+Despite my lungs feeling like they were going to collapse at the very end, I eventually made it to the top and immediately collapsed to the ground in happiness.

-At the summit there are traditional men and woman with their llamas and alpacas for tourist photo ops.
-As touristy as this is I absolutely love their little faces (the alpacas, not the women) and had to get a photo, mainly just so I could scratch its face.
+At the summit, there are Peruvian woman posing with their llamas and alpacas for photo ops.
+As touristy as this is, I absolutely love their little faces and had to get a photo, mainly just so I could scratch its face.

 That’s probably a very bad explanation, but basically thousands of years of the earth doing crazy shit.
 Our guide told us that in 50 years the mountain won’t look like this anymore, so that’s pretty neat to be able to hike but a small speck in earth’s geological timeline.

 Hiking rainbow mountain is definitely worth the day trip, but I will say that the hoards of tourists do take some of the magic away.
 It’s a real shame that all the tours go at the same time because it makes the top of the mountain very, very crowded.